-THE GOODYEAR TIRE AND RUBBER COMPANY ACCOUNTING SCHOLARSHIP
+THE GOODYEAR TIRE AND RUBBER COMPANY ACCOUNTING SCHOLARSHIPS

-A scholarship established by The Goodyear Tire and Rubber Company for the purpose of assisting one or two junior or senior students majoring in accounting who are recommended by the Accounting Department Faculty.
+Two scholarships established by The Goodyear Tire and Rubber Company for the purpose of assisting junior or senior students majoring in accounting recommended by the Accounting Department Faculty.
 The recipients must be United States citizens, desire to enter business or industry upon graduation and require financial assistance.
 The total amount awarded is \$1,000 annually.